nicknsts/PlotIN/docs/user_guide.md

 PlotIN is:

 - 💻 **Portable** – runs from a single executable / app image, no installation required
-- 🔐 **Privacy‑friendly** – no accounts, no login, no email, no cloud dependency
+- 🔐 **Privacy-friendly** – no accounts, no login, no email, no cloud dependency
 - 🌐 **Fully functional offline**, with optional online enhancements
-- ⚡ **Optimized for speed**, auto‑preview, and intuitive interactions
+- ⚡ **Optimized for speed**, auto-preview, and intuitive interactions

+At the top of the main window you will also find:

+- a **Donate** button (optional support, has no impact on functionality)
+- a **Help** button that opens the online documentation and useful links

 ---